 Our brains function basically like computers.
 They are constantly processing information; incoming thoughts and outgoing actions.
 At times, so many thoughts are floating around in our heads that we can’t keep them all straight.
 If we don’t purge the excess in some way, we become overwhelmed, and process this information in a much slower, less efficient way than we would like.

-- Sort your thoughts – After you document all your thoughts, tasks, concerns, ideas, questions, etc., sort them into their respective categories.
+- Sort all those thoughts – After you document all thoughts, tasks, concerns, ideas, questions, etc., sort them into their respective categories.

 - Reframing a thought – Reframing refers to changing the way a thought, concept or idea is considered.
 This can be helpful when you are problem solving.
 Looking at an issue in a different way may provide a viable solution.

 - No multi–tasking – It’s been determined that multi-tasking is counter-productive.
 When you try to perform more than one task at a time, your brain spends more time trying to switch between tasks, or thoughts.
 Focus on one thought at a time for optimal productivity.

 - Mental clarity – Sometimes we need a break.
 Thinking can be exhausting.
 In order to organize our thoughts, we need mental clarity.
 There are many ways to achieve mental clarity and it’s different for all of us.
 Taking a walk in the fresh air does it for me.
 Meditation works for some, while exercise does it for others.
 Find something that works for you and practice it regularly.